Skip to main content

 Brians Car

-Like many young boys, I had the typical car posters on my wall and built model cars from a very young age.
 Model car building honed my skills to be very detail oriented and taught me how mechanical things went together as well as what the specific parts were called.
 I began competing in model car contests at the antique car shows which my family and I attended.
 Quite a few times I came home with a first-place trophy.
 One of my favourite kits which I built and won several awards with was the Tamiya Jägermeister Max Moritz Turbo RSR type 934.

 This little model car started my passion for Porsche...